abdnafees/abdnafees/README.md

 I joined Arbisoft in 2020 as an Implementation Analyst.

-Currently, I am working on Django, Django-REST frameworks and FASTAPI.

 You can reach out to me if you would like to talk about programming, AI, DL and anything related to pop culture such as _Back to the Future_.

 [Personal website](https://abdnafees.com)